 - Chase the Chuck Wagon is a 1983 video game for the Atari 2600 meant to advertise Purina dog food.
 It was available through mail order by sending in proofs of purchase to Purina.
 It's a simple maze game.

-- Doritos Crash Course is a Xbox Arcade game for the Xbox 360 meant to market Doritos chips.
+- Doritos Crash Course is a downloadable game for the Xbox 360 meant to market Doritos chips.
+This one actually received a short-lived sequel.

 - McDonald's Treasure Land Adventure is a platformer for the Sega Genesis, released by Treasure in 1993, advertising McDonald's.
 Ronald McDonald finds a piece of a treasure map, leading to a treasure hunt, and his friends, including Hamburglar, Birdie, and Grimace all appear in the game to help him along his quest.